TRAINING & CONSULTATION

 Trans 101 + Working with Trans Youth (1.5 hours)

-Trans Sensitive Play Therapy (3 hours)
+Play Therapy with Transgender Youth (3 hours)

 I am also open to speaking to groups based on my own personal experiences regarding mental health and being part of the LGBTQ+ community.
 Additionally, if you or your organization is in need of a consultation around being inclusive to LGBQ+ and/or gender expansive clientele, please reach out and we can discuss ways I can support you.